psycedelicAI/high-security-facility-concept/docs/foundational/concept.md

 - recovery
 - governance

-This means that the question is not only **who** has access, but also:
+The question is therefore not only **who** has access, but also:

-- where the person is located
+- where the actor is located
-- how the person got there
+- how the actor got there
+- which zone is being accessed
-- which device is being used
+- which credential or device is being used
-- whether the correct credential is being used in the correct context
+- whether the movement is expected
-- whether the activity is taking place in the correct operational mode
+- whether the context justifies trust
+- whether privileged actions remain constrained and reviewable
-- whether movement patterns and access are normal or anomalous
+- whether anomalies can be detected and interpreted
+- whether incorrect presence can still be controlled after initial entry
-- whether the facility is monitored in a way that supports rapid detection and sabotage detection
+- whether the facility remains governable during degraded conditions
-- how the model behaves during incidents, exceptions, and recovery
+- whether trust can be restored after abnormal states

-The concept is therefore not primarily a collection of products or technical controls, but a **trust architecture** for high-security facility environments.
+The concept is therefore not primarily a collection of products or controls, but a **facility-centered trust architecture**.

 ---

-# Why This Concept Exists
+## Why This Concept Exists

 Many security environments have strong point controls, but weaker connections between them.